Basic API Management Reference

 From API Manager, you can perform API management tasks.
 As a member of the API Creators or Organization Administrators role, you can register new APIs or add new versions to existing APIs.
 An API Versions Owner can access the API version details pages for the versions they own.
 You can share resources in an organization and perform other API management tasks.

 To create a new API using API Manager, click Add New API from the API Administration page.
 Enter a name and version identifier (required).
 The API and version names cannot exceed 42 characters in length.
-In the master organization, the conjunction of the API name and version must be unique.
-If you use business groups, the name must be unique within all your business groups and the master organization.
+In the root organization, the conjunction of the API name and version must be unique.
+If you use business groups, the name must be unique within all your business groups and the root organization.

 If you plan to deploy the API on CloudHub, observe CloudHub naming conventions.

 Anypoint Platform uses the name and version to create an administrative command center for your API, called the API version details page in this document.

 After logging into your Anypoint Platform account, and opening API Manager, a list of the APIs entered into in the platform appears.
 An API registered in API Manager belongs to a business group and can have multiple API versions.

 On the API Administration page, Add New API imports an existing API or adds a definition.
 The API Administration page also lists the names and versions of the APIs you define or import.
 Hover over and click the version name area to show details on the left panel of the API Administration page:

 To start an API management task, click a version name.
 A page of controls for performing API management tasks on the selected version appears on the API version details page:

 After deploying an API from API Manager, you can protect your API using policies.
 As an API Versions Owner, you typically add policies and SLA tiers to the API that you deploy by proxy.
 The policies combined with an SLA definition restricts access to the API from applications by tier.

 Available policies for an API appear only after you deploy the API.